 People come to me because I am real, I am humble, and I am trained, accredited and insured.
 When people come to work with me, I often hear the phrase, ‘you are so different’ and I love this, it is music to my ears, they love what we do and more importantly they love the results.
 They love the fact that it isn’t fluffy and that I make the tough stuff easier to deal with, and I do this well because I am trained, I have the tools to do it and do it well.

 So I do wish my industry was regulated, because it would mean there were more people like me around, people you can trust, who will look after you and support you to grow, people who most importantly, know what not to do and know how to unlock your full potential, just like I do.
 I don’t mind the extra paperwork or the hoops to jump through if it means everyone is safer, better supported and that the person they are entrusting with their heart and mind is properly trained.

-If you want to know about what working with me is like and if I am the right person for you, do get in touch or comment below, I would love to hear from you, or as always do feel free to book yourself in for a free sample session, it could be a waste of 30 minutes of your time, or it could just change your life.
+If you want to know about what working with me is like and if I am the right person for you, do get in touch or comment below, I would love to hear from you, or as always do feel free to book yourself an introductory session, 30 minutes of your time could just change your life!